Skip to content

 The First Sunday of Advent marks a vibrant beginning to the Advent season, falling on the fourth Sunday before Christmas each year.

-This year, for instance, it is celebrated on December 1.
-It serves as the kickoff to a period of anticipation and reflection leading up to Christmas, symbolizing the spiritual journey of preparation for the celebration of the birth of Jesus Christ and the anticipation of His return.
+This event serves as the kickoff to a period of anticipation and reflection leading up to Christmas, symbolizing the spiritual journey of preparation for the celebration of the birth of Jesus Christ and the anticipation of His return.

 This day holds a special significance as it represents various virtues that Christ brings to the world, such as hope, love, joy, and peace, each highlighted on subsequent Sundays of Advent.